Concordium/concordium-wallet-proxy/README.md

 * `PUT /v0/submitTransfer`: perform a simple transfer
 * `GET /v0/accTransactions/{accountNumber}`: get the transactions affecting an account
 * `PUT /v0/testnetGTUDrop/{accountNumber}`: request a GTU drop to the specified account
+* `GET /v0/health`: get a response specifying if the wallet proxy is up to date
 * `GET /v0/global`: get the cryptographic parameters obtained from the node it is connected to
 * `GET /v0/ip_info`: get the identity providers information, including links for submitting initial identity issuance requests.